-Christopher practices all aspects of matrimonial finance but specialises in matters involving complicated assets and involving aspects of company, property and trusts law.
+Christopher practises all aspects of matrimonial finance but specialises in matters involving complicated assets and involving aspects of company, property and trusts law.
 Christopher is often instructed in matrimonial cases that involve property disputes with third parties – intervener proceedings.
 Christopher has lectured on both the procedure in relation to intervener disputes and also on the impact of the bankruptcy jurisdiction on matrimonial proceedings.

 Christopher also regularly advises and drafts ante and post nuptial agreements and separation agreements for both married and unmarried parties.
 He has lectured on this topic and recently made a podcast discussing developments in the law in this area.